Samuel Callen ’08 to Receive 2022 Alumni Achievement Award

 - Professional and Community Achievement – The nominee must have distinguished himself or herself through achievement or advancement in his or her career, earned degrees, professional training, professional recognition and/or outstanding contributions to his or her field.
 Nominee shall have demonstrated a record of community participation and involvement.

 - Availability – In addition to the above criteria, the nominee must be available to attend the Alumni Awards Dinner prior to Commencement.

 Do you know an outstanding recent MCC alumnus?

-If you would like to nominate for the 2022 Alumni Achievement Award, please use the online form linked below.
+If you would like to nominate for the 2023 Alumni Achievement Award, please use the online form linked below.
 All fields must be filled out to qualify.
 Note: it is recommended you have all information on the nominee in hand before filling out the nomination form.
 Self-nominations are accepted.
 The form requires all contact information, and additional information as noted above.
-The deadline for 2022 nominations is December 31, 2021.